 Many AFSers are able to get academic credit for the time they spend in school abroad; however, that’s not the case for everyone.
-Because academic credit is determined by your school in the U.S., rather than through AFS, the best advice we can give is to begin talking to your school early.
+Because academic credit is typically a local decision determined by your school district in the U.S., rather than through AFS, the best advice we can give is to begin talking to your school early.
 Below are some steps to get you started.

 Before You Leave

-- Meet with your high school guidance counselor and ask whether they will grant you credit for your study abroad.
+- Meet with your high school counselor and ask whether they will grant you credit for your study abroad.
 Every school’s policy is different regarding the acceptance of credit for courses taken outside of your state (and country).
-AFS cannot guarantee that your high school will grant academic credit for the courses you completed while abroad.
+AFS cannot guarantee that your high school will grant academic credit for the courses you complete while abroad.

 - Create a study plan that outlines which credits must be taken here at home and which credits your high school will accept from abroad.
-Make sure to go over the plan together with your guidance counselor, and both you and your school should keep a copy.
+Make sure to go over the plan together with your counselor, and both you and your school should keep a copy.
 Don’t forget to consider that you could take courses in a different sequence than the typical student and/or you could potentially take online courses before or after your exchange experience.

 Download this form to review with your school.

 - Download a Host School Info Sheet.
 Once you start your application, you’ll be able to access information about what school will be like in your host country, which classes are available, and whether you’ll be able to get an official transcript.

 - Take classes for which you might be given credit.
 These usually include math, science, art, history, and world language.
 The classes that are harder to find abroad will be your U.S. history or government courses and English.
 (In non-English speaking countries, English is taught as a second language so you will most likely learn grammar, not literature, in an English course abroad).
 Keep in mind, however, that you may not be able to choose your courses while abroad.